/ AN ODE TO THE BLOCK /

 We are located on Eagle Street in Asheville’s historic neighborhood called The Block.
 We proudly chose to highlight Eagle in the name of our restaurant as a way to honor and recognize our street for being such an integral part of our local community’s history.

 For much of the twentieth century, Eagle Street was the place to be on The Block.
 Local businesses – ranging from record shops and grocery stores to dry cleaners and beauty parlors – lined the street; each one helped weave the collective fabric of our predominantly African-American neighborhood.
 Serving as the heart of The Block’s thriving social scene, Eagle Street was home to an abundance of gathering spots for food, drink, live music, and entertainment.
 The DelCardo Club and the Kitty Cat Club were some of the area’s most vibrant venues in the 1960s and 1970s and helped make Asheville a favorite stop for both James Brown and Percy Sledge.
 At the end of the day, everybody had a good time on Eagle Street.

-Our neighbor, the YMI (Young Men’s Institute) Cultural Center of Asheville, has been a mainstay on The Block since 1893, but in the late 1980s and 1990s, our once-thriving neighborhood fell into disrepair as children grew up and moved away, leaving their family businesses unattended.
+Our neighbor, the YMI (Young Men’s Institute) Cultural Center of Asheville, has been a mainstay on The Block since 1893, but in the late 1980s and early 1990s, our once-thriving neighborhood fell into disrepair.
 Since then, The Block has remained largely untouched and its business community in decline.
-We opened our doors in December 2018 and are proud to be a part of the revitalization new energy on Eagle Street.
+We opened our doors in December 2018 and are proud to be a part of the revitalizating new energy on Eagle Street.

 Benne on Eagle welcomes all – from those who grew up in and around The Block, to folks who might be visiting our town for the first time.
 We invite you to join us in bringing re-invigorated life and soul back to The Block and enjoying some great food while you’re at it.